 Once you have a website, you can print your web address on all of your advertising, offering potential customers and clients an opportunity to find out more.
 A website in today’s world is also a stamp of credibility to the public that hasn’t yet met you

 There are over 8 billion web pages indexed in the Google search engine.
-The top three commercial markets on the web are Technology, Real Estate and Tourism.
+The top three commercial markets on the web are Technology, Real Estate, and Tourism.
 Technology businesses know they need a website.
 If you’re in real estate (even an individual agent) YOU NEED A WEBSITE.
-If your business markets to travellers (accommodations, restaurant, speciality shopping, tickets, travel wear, recreational products, travel gear, animal care, children’s activities) YOU NEED A WEBSITE.
+If your business markets to travelers (accommodations, restaurant, specialty shopping, tickets, travel wear, recreational products, travel gear, animal care, children’s activities) YOU NEED A WEBSITE.
 Statistics show that 7 out of 10 people will go to the internet for information before they purchase real estate or set a travel itinerary.

 A website usually is rather impersonal – and that’s a good thing.
-When people use the internet they want information not a personal relationship.
+When people use the internet they want information, not a personal relationship.
 The information will bring them to you.
-You create the relationship.
+You create a relationship.

 A website gives you a higher number of potential customers to create a relationship with.
 If internet users don’t find you on the web, they’ll seek out your competitors who have websites.

 The answers to the questions and concerns above should expand your knowledge on what a web site can do for your company.
 But consider this in addition to what has already been covered: